pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 #### Get assets path

-`std::string assetFileFullPath(const std::string& assetRelativeFilename)` will return the path to assets.
+`std::string AssetFileFullPath(const std::string& assetRelativeFilename)` will return the path to assets.

 This works under all platforms __except Android__.
 For compatibility with Android and other platforms, prefer to use `LoadAssetFileData` whenever possible.